Mana Village to Joshimath is 47 km approx. Mana Gaon > Govindghat (29 km) Govindghat > Joshimath (18 km)

 Handmade Woolen Clothes Shop at Mana – India’s Last Village

-During winter days Mana villagers shift to Ghingran, Negwar, Chhinka, Bawla, Bhimtala, Koria villages in the Chamoli district, and there they make handmade woolen clothes that are sold during summer days in or nearby Mana …
+During winter days Mana villagers shift to Ghingran, Negwar, Chhinka, Bawla, Bhimtala, and Koria villages in the Chamoli District, and there they make handmade woolen clothes that are sold during summer days in or nearby …

 Tejbal Tree Sticks, the first time I saw during the Chamoli to Rishikesh travel by jeep.
 It was placed on top of the Jeep dashboard.
 Upon the query, the driver enhanced my knowledge by saying …